 Firstly, in \S\ref{mod sect} we consider rational elliptic curves over fields that are both abelian and tamely ramified over $\QQ$.
 In this case we can use the theory of modular symbols to give an explicit reinterpretation of ${\rm BSD}(A_{F/\QQ})$ and thereby describe precise conditions under which the conjecture is valid.
 As a concrete application of this result we then use it to deduce from Kato's theorem \cite{kato} that for every natural number $n$ there are infinitely many primes $p$ and, for each such $p$, infinitely many abelian extensions $F/\QQ$ for which the $p$-component of ${\rm BSD}(A_{F/\QQ})$ is valid whilst the degree and discriminant of $F/\QQ$ are each divisible by at least $n$ distinct primes and the Sylow $p$-subgroup of $\Gal(F/\QQ)$ has exponent at least $p^n$ and rank at least $n$.
-This result is a considerable strengthening of the main result of Bley in \cite{Bley3}.
+This result strengthens the main result of Bley in \cite{Bley3}.

 Then in \S\ref{HHP} we consider abelian extensions of imaginary quadratic fields and elliptic curves that satisfy the Heegner hypothesis.
 The main result of this section is a significant extension of the main result of Wuthrich and the present authors in \cite{bmw} and relies on Zhang's generalization of the theorem of Gross and Zagier relating first derivatives of Hasse-Weil-Artin $L$-series to the heights of Heegner points.
 In this section we shall also point out an inconsistency in the formulation of a conjecture of Bradshaw and Stein in \cite{BS} regarding Zhang's formula and offer a possible correction.

-The article also contains two appendices.
+The article also contains three appendices.
 In Appendix \ref{consistency section} we use techniques developed by Wuthrich and the present authors in \cite{bmw} to explain the precise link between our central conjecture ${\rm BSD}(A_{F/k})$ and the conjectural equality (\ref{etnc eq}).

 This technical result may perhaps be of interest in its own right but also allows us to deduce from the general theory of equivariant Tamagawa numbers that our formulation of ${\rm BSD}(A_{F/k})$ is consistent in several key respects.